andy-rs6/Labs-Anul2/LFAF/reports/fourth_lab.md

 &ensp;&ensp;&ensp; The grammar G1 is in CNF as production rules satisfy the rules specified for CNF.
 However, the grammar G2 is not in CNF as the production rule S->aZ contains terminal followed by non-terminal which does not satisfy the rules specified for CNF.

+&ensp;&ensp;&ensp; Algorithm to Convert into Chomsky Normal Form  :
+Step 1 − If the start symbol S occurs on some right side, create a new start symbol S’ and a new production S’→ S.

+Step 2 − Remove Null productions.
+(Using the Null production removal algorithm discussed earlier)

+Step 3 − Remove unit productions.
+(Using the Unit production removal algorithm discussed earlier)

+Step 4 − Replace each production A → B1…Bn where n > 2 with A → B1C where C → B2 …Bn.
+Repeat this step for all productions having two or more symbols in the right side.

+Step 5 − If the right side of any production is in the form A → aB where a is a terminal and A, B are non-terminal, then the production is replaced by A → XB and X → a.
+Repeat this step for every production which is in the form A → aB.

 ## Objectives:
 1. Learn about Chomsky Normal Form (CNF) [1].
 2. Get familiar with the approaches of normalizing a grammar.